JEP 505: Structured Concurrency (Fifth Preview)

 Using StructuredTaskScope

-public class StructuredTaskScope<T, R> implements AutoCloseable {
+public sealed interface StructuredTaskScope<T, R> extends AutoCloseable {

-public static <T> StructuredTaskScope<T, Void> open()
+public static <T> StructuredTaskScope<T, Void> open();

 public static <T, R> StructuredTaskScope<T, R> open(Joiner<? super T,

-? extends R> joiner)
+? extends R> joiner);

-public <U extends T> Subtask<U> fork(Callable<? extends U> task)
+public <U extends T> Subtask<U> fork(Callable<? extends U> task);

-public Subtask<? extends T> fork(Runnable task)
+public Subtask<? extends T> fork(Runnable task);

-public R join() throws InterruptedException
+public R join() throws InterruptedException;

-public void close()
+public void close();

 }